aimms/how-to/aimms-language/index.rst

    :description: AIMMS language is a specialized modeling language that enables users to create precise and data-driven optimization models for real-world decision-making.

-AIMMS language is a purpose-built modeling language designed to facilitate the creation of complex mathematical optimization models within the AIMMS environment.
+AIMMS Language is a purpose-built modeling language designed to facilitate the creation of complex mathematical optimization models within the AIMMS environment.
 With a syntax that is both powerful and user-friendly, AIMMS language enables users to define parameters, variables, constraints, and objective functions, representing real-world